xoxfaby/BetterUI/BetterUI/Thunderstore/README.md

 ![Sorted Scrapper](https://fby.pw/sortedscrapper.png)

 ### BuffTimers & Tooltips
+Buff timers currently only work if you are the host because the timers are not networked in multiplayer.

 ![Buff Timers](https://fby.pw/buffs.png)

 ### Advanced item descriptions
 Use the advanced item descriptions from the logbook that show the actual numbers for all the changes.
-Integration with ItemStats in the command and scrapper counters
+Integration with ItemStats in the command and scrapper windows.

 ![Item Description](https://fby.pw/itemdesc.png)